KQM-git/TCL/mechanics/combat/elemental-reactions/internal-cooldown-of-elemental-application.md

     * with the exception of Xiao whose ICDs are shared
   * Aimed Mode Charged Attacks have a different timer.
 * Normal Attacks between two characters use different counters.
-* The ICD timer is not paused when opening a menu \(you can use this interaction to open a Wish menu or your Adventurer's Handbook menu\) to proc elemental reactions[ faster than intended](https://www.youtube.com/watch?v=Tvv3b3DIabs).
-  * Book tricking can be exploited to push reaction compositions or Fischl turbo interactions further.

 ## Media